nathan-steyer/WebGL-Castle/README.md

-To view: download zip, extract, open chrome with the '--allow-file-access-from-files' flag, then open castle.html
+To be able to view and interact: download zip, extract, open chrome with the '--allow-file-access-from-files' flag, then open castle.html
+To just see what it looks like, screenshot 'castle.jpg'